Crousus/senty-kafka/README.md

 ```

 4. Wait a while for the processing to finish.
 You can check if it actually works in the logs of the comment-processor
+5. Make a new comment and wait ~30 seconds and your comment will appear in the last 5 comment list.

 5. Since we connected Part I and Part II of EDPO, the frontend will also display all analytics features we have implemented as part of our Kafka Stream.